In addition to storing metadata about database objects in the data

 InnoDB stores SDI data within its tablespace

-files.
+the NDB dictionary.
 Other storage engines store SDI data in

 Serialized dictionary information (SDI) is present in all